Have you been told you’re “too sensitive”?

 That is not fair to you.

-That’s where I can help.
+I can help.
 I teach HSP how to adapt to a world that isn’t filled with equally sensitive people without giving up who they really are.
 That’s right, you don’t need to toughen up, let anything go or stop being so sensitive.

-I’m here to help you recognize sensitivity is part of your genius make-up.
+Sensitivity is part of your genius make-up.

 This trait is not a new discovery, but it is commonly and unfairly misunderstood.
 Until you fully understand and honor your gift of sensitivity, it will feel like a curse not the blessing it was meant to be.